Mouse Guard: Main story

 Mouse Guard is set in a world of sapient mice who live in a medieval era, paralleling the same age in human history, though in their world there are no humans.
 Its stories revolve around a brotherhood of mice known as the "Mouse Guard" who have sworn an oath to serve their fellow civilian mice in times of need, including making safe passage for them through the wilderness and protecting them from predators.

 The premise is described: "The mice struggle to live safely and prosper among all of the world's harsh conditions and predators.
 Thus the Mouse Guard was formed.
 After persevering against a weasel warlord in the winter war of 1149, the territories are no longer as troubled.
 True, the day to day dangers exist, but no longer are they Guard soldiers, instead they are escorts, pathfinders, weather watchers, scouts and body guards for the mice who live among the territories.
 Many skills are necessary for the guard to keep the borders safe.
 They must find new safeways and paths from village to village, lead shipments of goods from one town to another and, in case of attack, guard against all evil and harm to their territories".
-They are not simply soldiers that fight off intruders; rather, they are guides for the common mice looking to journey without confrontation from one hidden mouse village to another.
+The Mouse Guard are not simply soldiers that fight off intruders; rather, they are guides for the common mice looking to journey without confrontation from one hidden mouse village to another.
 The Guard patrols borders, finds safeways and paths through dangerous territories and treacherous terrain, watches weather patterns, and keeps the mouse territories free of predators.
-They do so with fearless dedication so that they might not just exist, but truly live.